Headless flow

 The following sub-sections show examples and descriptions of attributes that you can include in the request.

-Here is an example request body for a headless authentication, using the QR code flow.
-This example also applies to the App Launch flow (just replace QR with APP_LAUNCH).
+Here is an example request body for a headless authentication with QR code.
+This example also applies to App Launch (just replace QR with APP_LAUNCH).
 If the authentication completes successfully, the final result will contain the attributes that were requested.

 {